oicr-gsi/robust-paper/README.md

 software in a production analysis environment, increasing the robustness of your software decreases headaches all around.

 These rules are for anyone who is placed in the position of making bioinformatics software robust and generally usable.
 We do not recommend specific languages, libraries, packages, documentation styles or operating systems.
+We *do* presume that you are using version control such as Git, Subversion or Mercurial, although these rules can be applied without it.
+These rules apply to both private and open-source software.
 We also do not advise these rules be applied to *every* coding effort.
 The vast majority of code produced in the marathon of a graduate thesis is 'throw-away' code that it used once to answer a specific question related to a specific dataset.
-However, once that little script is dragged out three or four times for slightly different purposes, it may be time to apply some robustness rules.
+However, once that little script is dragged out three or four times for slightly different purposes, it may be time to apply ten simple rules for robust software.

+Throughout this document we will be using a small software package called [debarcer](https://github.com/oicr-gsi/debarcer) to illustrate the rules of robust software.

 FIXME: explain the problem.

 * The difference between software running and being usable.
-  * "Works for me on my machine" vs. "works for other people on a cluster I've never met".
+"Works for me on my
+* machine" vs. "works for other people on a cluster I've never met".
 * The "right" answer is to create a package on e.g. CPAN with full documentation and a set of regression tests.